1909sept03java/ambiorix-cruzangeles/Notes/RevatureDay8.md

 --CONSTRAINT: RULE PLACED ON THE CONTENTS OF A TABLE, LIMITING WHAT MAY BE INSERTED --TYPES OF CONSTRAINTS: CHECK (INCLUDES NOT NULL), UNIQUE, PRIMARY KEY, FOREGIN KEY

+## SQL LAB

+due 5 pm monday sept 16th
+setting up a test data base with a bunch of information from